nextflow-io/website/content/blog/2023/best-practices-deploying-pipelines-with-hpc-workload-managers.md

 ### 5. Decide where to launch your pipeline

 Launching jobs from a head node is common in small HPC clusters.
 Launching jobs from dedicated job submission hosts (sometimes called login hosts) is more common in large environments.
 Depending on the workload manager, the head node or job submission host will usually have the workload manager’s client tools pre-installed.
-These include client binaries such as *sbatch* (Slurm), *qsub* (PBS or Grid Engine), or *bsub* (LSF).
-Nextflow expects to be able to find these  job submission commands on the Linux *$PATH*.
+These include client binaries such as `sbatch` (Slurm), `qsub` (PBS or Grid Engine), or `bsub` (LSF).
+Nextflow expects to be able to find these job submission commands on the Linux `PATH`.

 Rather than launching the Nextflow driver job for a long-running pipeline from the head node or a job submission host, a better practice is to wrap the Nextflow run command in a script and submit the entire workflow as a job.
 An example using LSF is provided below: